nicklalone/CIST_2500/11_CHI_Square/Day2.md

 And in doing this, you will at least know where on your system your csv's will write to.

-So now we have re-coded, separated, and evened-out our data.
-Let's do some Chi-Squares.

 ------

 ## <a id="chir"></a> χ² in R
 So first things first, to run a χ² in R, all we need is the following command:

 ```chisq.test(fifedu$Medu,fifedu$higher)```